OStach-adm01/terraform-lab/README.md

 A successful command alone does not complete a stage.
 The resulting state is inspected, and configuration-management runs are repeated to confirm that a converged host reports no further changes.

+### Automate verification with Ansible

+Host, network, Kubernetes preflight, and post-bootstrap checks should be implemented as versioned Ansible playbooks whenever practical.
+A rebuilt controller should be able to clone the repository and reproduce both configuration and validation through a short, reviewable sequence.
+Ad-hoc commands remain useful for investigation, but verified checks should be moved into repeatable automation.

 ### Pin important versions